scholarslab/scholarslab.github.io/collections/_events/gis-workshop-2020-spring-data-collection.md

 end_time: '15:00:00'
 layout: events
 slug: gis-workshop-2020-spring-data-collection
-title: 'Using ArcGIS Online Data Collection Tools'
+title: 'Cancelled - Using ArcGIS Online Data Collection Tools'
-location: 'Clemons 407'
+location: 'Class Cancelled'
 ---

-# Update 3/11/2019 - Workshop Canceled #
+# Update 3/11/2019 - Workshop Cancelled #
-**Following the University's decision to move all classes online, this workshop session has been canceled.
+**Following the University's decision to move all classes online, this workshop session has been cancelled.
 We apologize for any inconvenience.
 If you'd like to discuss Survey123 and data collection, please contact us at** [uvagis@virginia.edu](mailto:uvagis@virginia.edu).

 Whether you are crowd sourcing spatial data or performing survey work, having applications that automatically record location and upload data directly to a mapping application is incredibly useful.